Universal Orlando's Horror Make-Up Show: Previous versions

-The show and lobby featured numerous other reincarnations in the past.
-From 1990 until 1997, the lobby featured posters from classic Universal horror films and also had a live introduction from The Phantom of the Opera.
-For various film releases from 1997 and forward, the lobby has been changed to feature clips and props from The Lost World: Jurassic Park (1997), The Mummy Returns (2001), Van Helsing (2004), etc.
+The show and lobby have gone through several reincarnations throughout the years.
+From its opening in 1990 until 1997, the show was called The Phantom of the Opera Horror Make-Up Show; the lobby featured posters from classic Universal horror films while the show itself features a live introduction from The Phantom of the Opera.
+Since 1997, the lobby has been updated to feature clips and props from The Lost World: Jurassic Park (1997), The Mummy Returns (2001), Van Helsing (2004), etc. After 1997, the show was titled The Gory, Gruesome and Grotesque Horror Make-Up Show, before ultimately changing to its current title.

-The main show itself had some minor refurbishments in the past to fit the re-theming of the lobby.
-From 1990 until 2004, the main show would instead feature clips from Universal horror films such as The Thing and An American Werewolf in London, and the audience volunteer would have their picture taken with The Phantom of the Opera.
-For the finale, James would step into a transportation device based on The Fly and would turn into the title character and then back into themself; James would then walk backstage with Ross, still having fly wings on the first's back.
+The show itself has also been updated over time.
+From 1990 until 2004, the show featured clips from Universal horror films such as The Thing and An American Werewolf in London, and the audience volunteer would have their picture taken with The Phantom of the Opera.
+For the finale, James would step into a transportation device based on The Fly and would turn into the title character and then back into themself; James would then walk backstage with Ross, still having fly wings on his back.
 This version of the show was also introduced with a gunshot by James.
 It was slightly re-vamped in 1997 to instead have the audience volunteer get their picture taken with a dinosaur.
 In 2001, the audience volunteer and a member from their party would have their picture taken with The Mummy, and a clip about the creation of the make-up effects from The Mummy Returns was also added.

-The lobby and the show itself have been revamped various times since 2004 to include prop displays of various Universal horror films, and clips in the show itself, from recent releases such as Van Helsing (2004), King Kong (2005), Hellboy II: The Golden Army (2008), The Wolfman (2010) and The Mummy (since 2017).
+The show and lobby have gone on to incorporate clips and props from releases such as King Kong (2005), Hellboy II: The Golden Army (2008), The Wolfman (2010) and The Mummy.